dmachard/extensiveautomation-server/README.md

 ### Get job logs

-Go to the menu `Automation > Run` and display Logs
+Go to the menu `Automation > Executions` and display Logs

 ## Automation using the REST API